LaunchCodeEducation/data-analysis/src/chapters/class-relationships/coding-inheritance.rst

 Now that we know what inheritance is, let's look at how we code parent and child classes.

-.. admonition:: Tip
+.. admonition:: Fun Fact

-   Fun fact: A parent class may also be referred to as the **base** class or **super** class while child classes may be referred to as **derived** classes, **subclasses** or **subtypes**.
+   A parent class may also be referred to as the **base** class or **super** class while child classes may be referred to as **derived** classes, **subclasses** or **subtypes**.

 Design Your Classes